310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% bubble Tetora smile %}
 Ossu.
 I always feel like Shinkai-Taichou’s words are floaty and demand comprehension skills, but…

-This time around, it was super easy to understand what you said.
+This time ‘round, it was super easy to understand what you said.

 That’s the ideal vision of Ryuseitai that you’re aiming for, right, Shinkai-Taichou?
 {% endbubble %}